 - Parts and services

-What makes the program attractive to car shoppers is that it offers a number of savings opportunities, including Manufacturer Incentives and Limited-Time Specials.
+What makes the program so attractive to car shoppers is that it offers a number of savings opportunities, including Manufacturer Incentives and Limited-Time Specials.

 What are Limited-Time Specials in Costco’s Auto Program?